ebellocchia/bip_utils/README.md

     enc = Base58XmrEncoder.Encode(data_bytes)
     dec = Base58XmrDecoder.Decode(enc)

+## SS58

+This library is used internally by the other modules, but it's available also for external use.\
+It allows encoding/deconding in SS58 format (2-byte checksum).

+**Code example**

+    import binascii
+    from bip_utils import SS58Decoder, SS58Encoder

+    data_bytes = binascii.unhexlify(b"e92b4b43a62fa66293f315486d66a67076e860e2aad76acb8e54f9bb7c925cd9")

+    # Encode
+    enc = SS58Encoder.Encode(data_bytes, 0)
+    # Decode
+    ss58_format, dec = SS58Decoder.Decode(enc)

 ## Bech32

 This library is used internally by the other modules, but it's available also for external use.